Mental health, wellbeing and leadership – an opinion piece by Steve Coole

 It sounds simple, but how often do we see negativity, judgement and assumption in the world and more specifically in the workplace?

 When you break it down it always comes back to something someone has done, said or chosen to do that triggers a reaction.
-A reaction that often reflects the person’s feelings towards the initial incident which then means that the negativity is allowed to breed, grow and start infecting others.
+A reaction that often reflects the person’s feelings towards the initial incident then means that the negativity is allowed to breed, grow and start infecting others.

 Bad things happen, and there will always be a human response to these things, so moving forward what will your response be?
 How will you choose to react?